ioBroker/dm-utils/README.md

 This method must always be overridden (as it is abstract in the base class).

 You must fill the `context` with information about all devices of this adapter's instance.

+You may call `context.setTotalDevices(count: number)` as soon as possible to let the GUI know how many devices in total will be loaded.
+This allows the GUI to show the loading progress.

 This method is called when the user expands an instance in the list.